Great Nicobar Island Development Project: Project

+Components

-The total project cost is ₹75,000 crore (US$9.4 b in 2022) and corrected to ₹81,000 crore in 2025, was conceived by NITI Aayog and is being developed by Andaman and Nicobar Islands Integrated Development Corporation (ANIIDC). offering geostrategic importance for defence, logistics, commerce and industries, eco-tourism, coastal tourism, and Coastal Regulation Zone.
-The project, to be completed in phases over 30 year, includes:
+The total project cost is ₹75,000 crore (US$9.4 billion in 2022) and corrected to ₹81,000 crore (US$8.5 billion) in 2025, was conceived by NITI Aayog and is being developed by Andaman and Nicobar Islands Integrated Development Corporation (ANIIDC). offering geostrategic importance for defence, logistics, commerce and industries, eco-tourism, coastal tourism, and Coastal Regulation Zone.
+The project, to be completed in phases over 30 years, includes: